glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 within a rewardSplit array must also be 1000000.
 Every solar farm must have reward splits, as the final output cannot be constructed without them.

+Note: for the regionId, a '1' means the region is the cgp, and a '2' means the region is utah.

 The output will be a JSON object that contains all of the rewards that will be distributed to each solar farm in each week.
 The final output map is integrating with a different system, so a bunch of the variable names are